Commonjava/indy/user/revisions-addon.md

 ### Java Client

-The Java client API requires a changelog String parameter for any update to a repository or group definition.
+The core Java client API requires a changelog String parameter for any update to a repository or group definition.
 You can leave this null or empty if you want AProx to use its default, canned changelog entry.
 But again, it's a good idea to version these files, and it doesn't take much extra effort to add a reason to the update call.

 ### REST API